apohl79/audiogridder/README.md

 Preferences -> Security & Privacy -> Privacy Tab) - If you upgrade,
 remove the existing entry and re-add it. **You will not be able to control the remote UI otherwise**.
+3. **On Windows**: It's recommended to deactivate scaling.
-3. Run the server
+4. Run the server
-4. Manage your plugins (if you do not want to enable all plugins).
+5. Manage your plugins (if you do not want to enable all plugins).
-5. If you want to run multiple servers on a singel machine, you will have to assign a different server ID to each instance.
+6. If you want to run multiple servers on a singel machine, you will have to assign a different server ID to each instance.

 <p align="center">